JoonasVali/mirrors/readme.md

 ```
 	mvn clean install
 ```

 	It will be fully runnable under `./target/mirrors/mirrors` (You can copy it anywhere from there once built.)
 	The runnables are located at `./target/mirrors/mirrors/bin` folder

 ### Evolution ###

-	use runner under 'evolution', to start evolution.
+	use runner under `evolution` directory to start evolution.

 	- Windows: `evolution/run-evolution.cmd`
 	- Unix: `evolution/run-evolution.sh`